Skip-Line/sdo/README.md

 sdo
 =================

 A CLI tool which enables operators of Solana Validators to create new or manage existing validators.
+It comes with a P2P switch over utility for active and backup nodes.
+The identity switch over process completes in milliseconds.

 ## PREREQUISTES